 The new chapter in the successful series from home Ubisoft Ready to launch with a post-apocalyptic chic optimistic something and formal hardware requirements

-Like it or hate it, you can not deny that Far Cry has become one of the most recognized and leading series of the company Ubisoft, Which wins a new chapter every year under the binding status, it seems, just like Assassin's Creed before it - and in 2019 it will be New Dawn, which will have a real narrative link toFar Cry 5 for the first time in a brand that has so far offered different and separate stories.
+Like it or hate it, you can not deny that Far Cry has become one of the most recognized and leading series of the company Ubisoft, Which gets a new episode every year within the mandatory class, it seems, just like Assassin's Creed before it - and in 2019 it will be New Dawn, which will have a real plot link toFar Cry 5 for the first time in a brand that has so far offered different and separate stories.

-The game on the way will take the gamers back to the semi-fictional Hope district - though this time in a post-apocalyptic configuration that significantly changes its appearance, the fauna and flora and the accessible and inaccessible areas.
-This is the same lady in a change of cloak, although it is evident that this is a slightly better vision than works such as Fallout or STALKER to the new world created by a nuclear disaster.
+The game that will take gamers back to the semi-fictional Hope County - albeit this time in a post-apocalyptic configuration that significantly changes its appearance, flora and fauna, and accessible and inaccessible areas.
+This is the same lady in a glorious change, although it is evident that this vision is a little more pleasant than that of works such as Fallout or STALKER into the new world that will be created following a nuclear disaster.

-Many of the gameplay elements we saw last year will also be back in New Dawn, with more emphasis on experience and levels such as role-playing games, the ability to build a new base, and even the ability to choose the hero's first appearance and sex for the first time.
+Many of the gameplay elements we saw last year will also return to New Dawn, with alongside them a greater emphasis on experience points and levels as found in role-playing games, new base-building abilities - and even the ability to choose the main hero's appearance and gender for the first time.

-The impressive system requirements (aspired to Ubisoft on this subject) include four recommendations for different display resolutions and designated run rates - with the minimum required for a new Dawn operation at a small 720p resolution and at a rate of approximately 30 frames per second, Intel's Core i5-2400 Quad Processor Or FX-6350's hexagonal processor I HAVE D, At least 8GB RAM and relatively advanced GeForce GTX 670 or graphics cards Radeon R9 270X.
+The impressively detailed system requirements (aspired to by Ubisoft on this issue) include four recommendations for different display resolutions and running speeds - with the minimum required for operating a modest 720p New Dawn at a rate of about 30 frames per second is the Core i5-XN processor Or hexagonal FX-2400 processor of AMD, At least 8GB RAM and relatively advanced GeForce GTX 670 or graphics cards Radeon R9 270X.

-Far Cry: New Dawn will reach theXbox One and-Playstation 4 and personal computers (via the uPlay platform) on February 15, with a lower than usual 40 price tag indicating that this is a kind of expansion package that shares much of its content with Far Cry The 5 that came before it - and not a whole new chapter like the one that may be in preparation right now somewhere near the year 2020.
+Far Cry: New Dawn will reach theXbox One and-Playstation 4 and personal computers (via the uPlay platform) on February 15, with a lower than usual 40 price tag indicating that this is a kind of expansion package that shares much of its content with Far Cry The upcoming 5 - and not an entirely new episode like the one that may be in preparation for the 2020 year.

 Planning to buy or not?
 Share with everyone in comments.